daz4126/Nanny-State/README.md

 const update = Nanny(state,view)
 ```

-This should render the initial view with the count set to 10 and allow you to increase or decrease the count by clicking on the buttons.
+This will render the initial view with the count set to 10 and allow you to increase or decrease the count by clicking on the buttons.

 ## More Examples

-You can see more examples of how Nanny State can be used [on CodePen](https://codepen.io/collection/RzbNmw)
+You can see more examples of how Nanny State can be used, with source code, [on CodePen](https://codepen.io/collection/RzbNmw)

 # TLDR